he-he-org/he-he-2/content/vacancies/guatemala-medical-student.md

 * An opportunity to develop your skills and find out more about yourself and other people and cultures;
 * Endless love and gratitude from all the locals, fellow volunteers and all over the world;

-Being a part of Health&Help team is an exceptional experience, which gives you the opportunity to make this world a better place at this exact moment.
-Don’t wait another day
+**Being a part of Health&Help team is an exceptional experience, which gives you the opportunity to make this world a better place at this exact moment.
+Don’t wait another day, apply now!**
-, apply now!